Skip to main content

 Patient-Reported Outcome Measure (PROM)

-The CMS CBE defines PROMs in PROs in Performance Measurement as an “instrument, scale, or single-item measure used to assess the PRO concept as perceived by the patient, obtained by directly asking the patient to self-report.” (p.
-27)
+A PROM is an instrument, scale, or single-item measure used to assess the associated PRO concept as perceived by the individual, obtained by directly asking the individual to self-report.

 Patient-Reported Outcome-based Performance Measure (PRO-PM)